Maelstrom15/Arya_Tupkary_Ai_intern/README.md

 Automated Pipeline: Develop an automated data ingestion and indexing pipeline to minimize manual effort and ensure consistency.
 Tools like Databricks Autoloader can automatically process new files as they land in cloud storage.52
 Monitoring & Quality Control: Regularly test retrieval accuracy and LLM responses to identify areas where the KB might be lacking or outdated.
 User feedback can also highlight gaps.
 By thoughtfully structuring diverse data types and implementing a robust update strategy, the knowledge base will serve as a reliable foundation for the chatbot, enabling it to provide accurate and contextually relevant answers to a wide range of customer inquiries.

 IV.
 Advanced Conversational Context Management Maintaining context across multiple turns is fundamental for a natural and effective conversational experience.
 LLMs themselves are stateless; therefore, the application must explicitly manage and provide conversational history.9
 A. Techniques for Maintaining Multi-Turn Dialogue State
 1. Conversation History & Token Limits:
 The primary method for providing context is to include the history of user and assistant messages in the prompt sent to the LLM for each new turn.14 However, LLMs have a finite context window (e.g., GPT-4o has 128k tokens, Llama 3.1 8B also has 128k tokens).14 As conversations grow, the history can exceed this limit.
 Sliding Window: A basic strategy is to only include the N most recent conversational turns.
 While simple to implement, this can lead to the loss of relevant information shared earlier in the dialogue if N is too small.
-Summarization: A more sophisticated approach involves periodically generating a summary of the conversation history up to a certain point.54 This summary, which is much shorter than the full history, can then be included in subsequent prompts.
-The summarization itself can be performed by an LLM call.
-This helps preserve key information from longer conversations while staying within token limits.
-For example, LangGraph allows for checking if a conversation is too long and, if so, creating a summary and removing all but the last N messages.58
 LangChain Implementation: LangChain offers RunnableWithMessageHistory and, more recently, LangGraph persistence with MemorySaver to automatically manage chat history.16 LangGraph is the recommended approach for new applications as it provides robust built-in persistence ideal for multi-turn chat applications supporting multiple conversation threads.16
 Rasa Implementation: Rasa inherently manages conversation history and uses it as input for its dialogue policies to predict the next action.
 Key information is typically extracted and stored in slots.59
 2. Entity Tracking (Slots):